mustafaakgul/diablo4-side-quest-checker/README.md

 Severing the Bond
 Secret of the Spring
 Sight to Madness +
-Shattered Tribute
++Shattered Tribute
 Shroud of the Father
-The Beast's Challenge
++The Beast's Challenge
 The Cleansing Flame
 The Dread Martyr
 The Sealed Door +